bl-sdk/bl-sdk.github.io/oak-mod-db/index.md

    The Gamepass version is not currently supported.

-3. Open up the zip you downloaded, and extract it's contents directly into the game folder, such that they merge.
+4. Open up the zip you downloaded, and extract it's contents directly into the game folder, such that they merge.

    ![Extracting the zip into the game folder](/assets/images/oak-installation/02-extract-files.png)

    If you're asked to overwrite existing files, accept.

-4. \[PROTON ONLY\] When playing on Linux via Proton, you need to add the following launch arg:
+5. \[PROTON ONLY\] When playing on Linux via Proton, you need to add the following launch args:
    ```
-   WINEDLLOVERRIDES="dsound=n,b" %command%
+   WINEDLLOVERRIDES="dsound=n,b" %command% -pf_tricks=vcrun2022
    ```

    [See the faq for more]({{ "/oak-mod-db/faq/#can-i-use-this-on-steam-decklinuxmac" | relative_url }}).

-5. The SDK should be installed now.
+6. The SDK should be installed now.
 To verify:
    - In BL3, you should see a new `MODS` option on the main menu.
 You can click this to start configuring your mods.